Architecture of Monuments in Himachal Pradesh

 The architectural styles of the monuments of Himachal Pradesh vary from region to region.
 The religious monuments in the state symbolize the presence of different cultures through its variety of architecture and art which can be identified as Pent roof, Pagoda style, Tower style, Pyramidal style, Nagara style, Gomphas and Flat roofed temples.
 The Pent roofs of the religious monuments are the square or rectangular wood and stone temples.
 These are the most ancient forms of monuments found all over the hills of Himachal Pradesh.
-The Nagara style monuments are the Indo-Aryan temples, influenced from the Chinese or Tibetan architectural style.
+The Nagara style monuments are the Indo-Aryan temples, influenced by the Chinese or Tibetan architectural style.
 Similarly the Flat roofed, Tower style, Goompha style all vary from each other and represent a typical style of architectural development.

 The colonial style of monuments of Himachal Pradesh represents the European architectural style developed during the British Raj.
 During the colonial rule, Himachal Pradesh was a favorite destination among the Britishers.
 They constructed several bungalows, cottages, castles, mansions, administrative buildings with the magnificent interior with priceless artifacts.
 These wooden architectures were designed beautifully with Belgian chandeliers, brass beds, and tiled fireplaces.
 Sometimes they used Burma teak for paneling the interior.
-These amazing colonial monuments add a major tourist attraction to the nature lovers.

 Significant Monuments in Himachal Pradesh Himachal Pradesh is popularly known as the land of Gods and famous for its heritage monumental tours.
 Millions of tourist from all over the world visit here for its natural beauty and for famous monumental attractions that dots the wonderful landscape.